Health Information

 Where do I upload the completed forms?

-Medical Forms, Allergy Plans, Medical Exemption Requests, and Written Medical Consent Forms must be uploaded onto your student’s Magnus Health portal before the beginning of every school year (by September 1st).
+Medical Forms, Allergy Plans, Medical Exemption Requests, and Written Medical Consent Forms must be uploaded to your parent portal before the beginning of every school year (by September 1st).

 NYC Department of Health and Mental Hygiene Medical Requirements for School Entrants